This guide to train travel in Italy will provide you with some guidance and tips to avoid confusion and mistakes when buying your next train ticket.

 This depends on the type of train it is and the ticket you’ve purchased.
 If it’s a regional train, you have a 4-hour window from validation to use it.
 If it’s a high-speed train, you’ll have to purchase a new ticket unless you’ve booked a flexible fare that allows changes (it costs a little more, but it’s definitely worth it for peace of mind!)

-How do I change a name on a train ticket?
+How do I change the name on a train ticket?

 You don’t need to add the names of all passengers when booking train tickets, just that of the person making the booking.
 And even if you are asked to add every passengers’ name, from my experience the conductor never checks them.